omaratef3221/pytorch_tutorials/README.md

 ## How to Contribute

-We welcome contributions from the open-source community.
+We welcome contributions!

 ## Contact

-For queries, feel free to contact the maintainer at omaratef3221@gmail.com or on Twitter at @OmarAtef3221
+For queries, feel free to contact the maintainer at

+📧 Email: omaratef3221@gmail.com
+🐦 Twitter: @OmarAtef3221